Have you ever heard Jeffrey Gitomer’s insight that “People don’t like to be sold—but they love to buy?”

 3. Educate your potential customer

 You have the expertise — use it.
 You are teaching the prospective customer how to make an educated decision.
-Go at it from the perspective that this person has done their research — your aim is to educate them on how to use the knowledge they have in the right way.
+Assume that this person has done their research — your aim is to educate them on how to use what they already know.